kssorvan/clicknbuy/README.md

 /test-rides/admin

-Superuser Routes
+Superuser
 /tbusers/update

 /tbusers/delete

 📜 License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE file for full details.